patriciomassaro/JobSeeker/README.md

 This project leverages LLMs and linkedin job search to help you with your job search.

-It is based on a "human-in-the-loop" workflow.
+It is based on a "human-in-the-loop" workflow that uses the corrections you make to the LLM as feedback.

 - You upload your resume and use LLMs to parse it.
 - You fill additional info like your hobbies, products you use, etc.